Meritor (NYSE:MTOR) Releases FY 2022 Earnings Guidance

-Meritor (NYSE:MTOR) updated its FY 2022 earnings guidance on Wednesday.
+Meritor (NYSE:MTOR) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of $3.250-$3.750 for the period, compared to the Thomson Reuters consensus estimate of $3.890.
 The company issued revenue guidance of $4.10 billion-$4.30 billion, compared to the consensus revenue estimate of $4.32 billion.

-Several brokerages recently commented on MTOR.
-Royal Bank of Canada increased their price target on Meritor from $29.00 to $32.00 and gave the company an outperform rating in a research report on Thursday, November 18th.
-Zacks Investment Research cut Meritor from a hold rating to a sell rating and set a $26.00 price target for the company. in a research report on Monday, October 25th.
-Barclays increased their price target on Meritor from $27.00 to $28.00 and gave the company an equal weight rating in a research report on Thursday, November 18th.
-Finally, TheStreet raised Meritor from a c+ rating to a b rating in a research report on Wednesday, November 17th.
-One equities research analyst has rated the stock with a sell rating, one has given a hold rating and four have assigned a buy rating to the company.
-Based on data from MarketBeat, Meritor currently has a consensus rating of Buy and an average price target of $30.00.
+Meritor (NYSE:MTOR) last released its quarterly earnings results on Tuesday, November 16th.
+The auto parts company reported $0.80 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.49 by $0.31.
+Meritor had a net margin of 5.19% and a return on equity of 32.03%.
+The business had revenue of $945.00 million during the quarter, compared to analyst estimates of $991.00 million.
+During the same period in the prior year, the firm posted $0.15 earnings per share.
+The company’s quarterly revenue was up 24.7% on a year-over-year basis.
+As a group, equities analysts forecast that Meritor will post 3.63 EPS for the current fiscal year.

-In other news, Chairman Jeffrey A. Craig sold 113,486 shares of the stock in a transaction that occurred on Thursday, December 2nd.
-The stock was sold at an average price of $25.19, for a total transaction of $2,858,712.34.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, CEO Chris Villavarayan sold 29,326 shares of the firm’s stock in a transaction on Thursday, December 2nd.
-The stock was sold at an average price of $25.20, for a total value of $739,015.20.
+In other Meritor news, CAO Paul Bialy sold 2,664 shares of the firm’s stock in a transaction on Thursday, December 2nd.
+The stock was sold at an average price of $25.25, for a total value of $67,266.00.
+The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+Also, Chairman Jeffrey A. Craig sold 113,486 shares of the firm’s stock in a transaction on Thursday, December 2nd.
+The stock was sold at an average price of $25.19, for a total value of $2,858,712.34.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 157,710 shares of company stock worth $3,973,359.
-2.70% of the stock is owned by corporate insiders.
+Insiders have sold a total of 157,710 shares of company stock worth $3,973,359 in the last quarter.
+Insiders own 2.70% of the company’s stock.

 An institutional investor recently raised its position in Meritor stock.
-Royal Bank of Canada raised its holdings in Meritor, Inc. (NYSE:MTOR) by 13.1% during the third quarter, according to the company in its most recent 13F filing with the SEC.
-The institutional investor owned 17,574 shares of the auto parts company’s stock after purchasing an additional 2,040 shares during the quarter.
-Royal Bank of Canada’s holdings in Meritor were worth $374,000 as of its most recent SEC filing.
-94.47% of the stock is owned by institutional investors and hedge funds.
+Royal Bank of Canada increased its holdings in shares of Meritor, Inc. (NYSE:MTOR) by 13.1% in the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The fund owned 17,574 shares of the auto parts company’s stock after purchasing an additional 2,040 shares during the quarter.
+Royal Bank of Canada’s holdings in Meritor were worth $374,000 at the end of the most recent reporting period.
+Institutional investors own 94.47% of the company’s stock.

 Meritor Company Profile